nogibjj/KatherineT.DE.Individual-Project-4/README.md

 This project builds a publicly accessible auto-scaling container using Azure App Services and Flask.
 I designed a web app that returns welcoming messages and the current UTC time as a clock converter.
 DockerHub is used to build a container.
 This app runs at the public URL provided by Azure.

 ## Steps
 1. Set up environment.
-Change the `requirement.txt` file to install `flask` package in GitHub CodeSpace.
+Modify the `requirement.txt` file to install `flask` package in GitHub CodeSpace.
 2. Create a HTML template `index.html` in templates folder.
 My template returns two welcome messages and currect UTC time.
 3. Build a flask app `app.py` that utlizes the template file.
 4. Use the following command to build docker file.
 Be sure to expose the port 9000 Commands